-Employees Covered by Benefit Terms - As of June 30, 2015 actuarial valuation, the following employees were covered by the benefit terms of the pension plan:
+Employees Covered by Benefit Terms - As of June 30, 2016 actuarial valuation, the following employees were covered by the benefit terms of the pension plan:

 Number

-Inactive members or their beneficiaries currently receiving benefits 22
+Inactive members or their beneficiaries currently receiving benefits 24

 Inactive Members:

 Vested Inactive Members 5

-Non-vested Inactive Members 2
+Non-vested Inactive Members 3

 Active Elsewhere in VRS 14

-Total Inactive Members 21
+Total Inactive Members 22

-Active Members 50
+Active Members 48

-Total Covered Employees 93
+Total Covered Employees 94

 Contributions - The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to the Town by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
 Prior to July 1, 2012, all or part of the 5.00% member contribution may have been assumed by the employer.
 Beginning July 1, 2012 new employees were required to pay the 5% member contribution.
 In addition, for existing employees, employers were required to begin making the employee pay the 5.00% member contribution.
 This could be phased in over a period of up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.
-For the year ended June 30, 2015 the Town paid 0% of the member contribution.

-The Town's contractually required contribution rate for the year ended June 30, 2017 was 7.47% of covered employee compensation.
+The Town's contractually required contribution rate for the year ended June 30, 2018 was 7.47% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2015.

 This rate, when combined with the employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Town were \$151,974 and \$193,770 for the years ended June 30, 2017 and June 30, 2016, respectively.
+Contributions to the pension plan from the Town were \$162,496and \$151,974 for the years ended June 30, 2018 and June 30, 2017, respectively.

-Net Pension Liability - The Town's net pension liability was measured as of June 30, 2016.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2015, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2016.
+Net Pension Liability - The Town's net pension liability was measured as of June 30, 2017.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2016, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2017.

-Actuarial Assumptions - General Employees - The total pension liability for General Employees in the Town's Retirement Plan was based on an actuarial valuation as of June 30, 2015, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2016.
+Actuarial Assumptions - General Employees - The total pension liability for General Employees in the Town's Retirement Plan was based on an actuarial valuation as of June 30, 2016, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2017.